 12:30 PM M/V Thomas Laighton arrives at Star Island

-12:45 PM Appetizers, soft beverages, live music on the Brookfield porch, kite displays
+12:45 PM Appetizers, soft beverages, live music, kite displays, yard games

-3:00 PM BBQ dinner opens at Brookfield lawn, buffet style as racers begin to arrive
+3:00 PM Buffet style BBQ dinner opens, as racers begin to arrive.

 8:00 PM M/V Thomas Laighton arrives in Portsmouth